scacela/Mario-JApplet/ReadMe2.txt

 these new techniques without disturbing the sensation the picture already evoked.
-After learning how to code for these features, I would like to acknowledge and thank Dr. Papalaskari for the examples she provided in the ÒClasses and ObjectsÓ packet, which served helpfully as templates.
+After learning how to code for these features, I would like to acknowledge and thank Dr. Papalaskari for the examples she provided in the 'Classes and Objects' packet, which served helpfully as templates.

 I customized the wave function in this project to make it appear to be a far, purple mountain range that swerved across the horizon.
 For the random